 III.
 Area of Specialization

-The student takes six to nine hours of additional coursework in one of the field areas as defined above.
+The student takes at least six hours of additional coursework in one of the field areas as defined above.
 The specific required courses are designated by the faculty associated with that area of concentration and may be obtained from the program office.
 The student completes a dissertation in one of the two fields (see above) and must successfully defend the dissertation before a duly constituted dissertation committee, in accordance with the requirements of the University and the UT System.

 IV.
 Qualifying Exams and Matriculation to the Dissertation Phase

-To advance to the dissertation stage of the program, students are evaluated by the Program Committee based on (1) a Qualifying Examination in Methodology and (2) a portfolio consisting of papers written in core and field courses:
+To advance to the dissertation stage of the program, students are evaluated by the Program Committee based on (1) a Qualifying Examination in Methodology and (2) a portfolio paper:

 1) A qualifying examination in methods:

-This examination will evaluate the students’ methodological skills in areas covering probability, statistics, regression analysis and research design.
+This examination will evaluate the students’ methodological skills in areas covering probability, statistics, regression analysis, and research design.
 The exam will be graded by the Methods Examination Committee as Unsatisfactory, Satisfactory or Excellent.
 The exam will be administered at the end of a full time student’s first year, or the equivalent point in a part time student’s career.
 A student receiving a grade of unsatisfactory may take the exam for a second time at the start of the fall semester of the second year.
 All students are required to take the methods qualifying exam by the end of their second year to be allowed to continue in the doctoral program.

-2) A portfolio consisting of papers written in core and field courses that include the following elements:
+2) A portfolio paper of up to 30 pages paper that includes the following elements: a statement of the question, a literature review, a research design to address the question, and an empirical analysis.

-a) Literature reviews written in the field survey courses;

-b) Empirical and/or methodological papers written in the core methods courses

-c) Research design projects

-The portfolio committee will review the portfolios, and advise students of any deficiencies or potential problems.
+The portfolio committee will review the portfolio papers, and advise students of any deficiencies or potential problems.
 Upon completing the core courses and achieving a grade of Satisfactory or Excellent on the Qualifying Examination, the program committee will make a final evaluation of the student’s total portfolio.
 The committee will assess whether the candidate’s portfolio demonstrates the student has the skills and knowledge necessary to attempt to write a dissertation.
 If all of the items in the portfolio are satisfactory, the student is designated as doctoral level.
 Alternatively, the committee could recommend remedial or additional work in a specific area and specify a time frame for the completion of such work.
-A detailed discussion of the portfolio requirements can be found in the PPPE Advising Guide.
+A detailed discussion of the portfolio requirement can be found in the PPPE Advising Guide.
 Students are urged to read and make sure they understand what is expected of them.
 The Advising Guide is available through the Public Policy and Political Economy program office and on the program’s webpage.

-If, in the judgment of the committee, the student is not prepared to write a dissertation or the student, the student will either be asked to complete remedial work or will be designated as Masters level.
+If, in the judgment of the committee, the student is not prepared to write a dissertation, the student will either be asked to complete remedial work or will be designated as Masters level.
 Receipt of a Masters level designation means the student is not allowed to proceed to the doctoral stage.
 The student may continue taking courses and may pursue one of the school’s Masters programs by completing the appropriate degree requirements.

 IV.
 Dissertation Seminar

-Students must register for POEC 8398 Dissertation Seminar for a minimum of one semester.
+Students must register for POEC 8398 Dissertation Seminar for a minimum of one semester after passing the MQE and portfolio paper requirements.
 The aim of the Dissertation Seminar is to assist students in the formulation of a dissertation topic, and prepare a dissertation topic for submission to a dissertation Committee and defense of the proposal before the committee.

 VI.
 Electives